IBM/pymm/README.md

 ## Demo

-A simply demo is available (src/python/pymm/demo.py).
+A simple demo is available (src/python/pymm/demo.py).
 You will need matplotlib and scikit-image working for the demo (it will open a GUI dialog box).

 ```python